StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 The easiest solution here was probably just do some long polling.
 However I've been wanting to get some experience with [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) for a while now and this seemed like a good opportunity to do so.
 SignalR is a library that makes it easy to add real-time web functionality to your applications.
 It's built on top of [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and abstracts away the complexity of managing connections.
 Plus as a fallback it will use polling if WebSockets aren't available.

 I thought since I went through the process of setting this up for OnxGraph I'd write a short blog post about how to get it working.
 I'll be using a simple example of a task queue that processes tasks and sends updates to clients as the tasks are processed.
-We will have two parts to this example.
+I will have two parts to this example.

 1. A simple [Vue.js](https://vuejs.org) client that will have a form to add a task to the queue and display the tasks added and update them after being processed.